YashGupta033/python-sdk-docs2/docs/orders/gtt/create_gtt.md

 ## Create GTT Rule
-This method is used to place the gtt order.
-We can search the instrument and place order accordingly.
+This API is used to place the gtt order.
 Good Till Triggered is active until the trigger condition is met.
-The trigger is valid for a year.
-And whenever the price condition within this period is met, the order will be placed and executed, provided there are enough funds in the trading account, and the limit price order is filled on the exchange.
+The trigger is valid for the given expiry date.
+Whenever the price condition within this period is met, the order will be placed and executed, provided there are enough funds in the trading account, and the limit price order is filled on the exchange.